 Zangrillo, who heads the Miami-based firm Dragon Global, was the founding equity partner in the controversial Magic City Innovation project in Little Haiti.

-He was among those charged last year, along with actresses Felicty Huffman and Lori Loughlin, in the largest-ever college admissions scandal in the U.S. Zangrillo allegedly paid off athletic department officials at USC to designate his daughter as an athletic recruit, and had someone take classes on her behalf.
+He was among those charged last year, along with actresses Felicity Huffman and Lori Loughlin, in the largest-ever college admissions scandal in the U.S. Zangrillo allegedly paid off athletic department officials at USC to designate his daughter as an athletic recruit, and had someone take classes on her behalf.
 He pleaded not guilty in April.

 After the scandal broke, Zangrillo, a leading investor and face of the Little Haiti project, stepped away from the development and was replaced by developer Zachary Vella.
 But Instagram posts over the summer suggested that Zangrillo may still be involved in the project.
 Twice in August the Silicon Valley investor posted about the project on his personal Instagram account.

 According to the latest charges, Zangrillo personally received more than $2 million in distributions and salary from On Point Global and its subsidiaries.